-Yesterday was World Cat Day so I thought I’d celebrate it (albeit belatedly) by writing a post about one of the most easily recognizable artefacts seen in the original Tomb Raider and Tomb Raider Gold: Unfinished Business, the Gayer-Anderson cat statue.
+Yesterday was World Cat Day so I thought I’d celebrate it (albeit belatedly) by writing a post about one of the most easily recognisable artefacts seen in the original Tomb Raider and Tomb Raider Gold: Unfinished Business, the Gayer-Anderson cat statue.

 A replica of this famous and much-loved statue could be found in the City of Khamoon and was apparently so appealing that Lara returned to the site in Unfinished Business to add the statue to her growing collection of looted, ahem, “acquired” art.
 In fact, you can find the statue tucked away in the Croft Manor basement in Tomb Raider II and on display in the indoor pool area in Tomb Raider III.
 Really, Lara.
 That statue belongs in a museum…

 The real Gayer-Anderson cat statue has been part of the British Museum’s collection of Egyptian antiquities ever since it was donated to the museum by its former owner, Major Robert Grenville Gayer-Anderson (1881-1945).
 Although Major Gayer-Anderson originally trained as a doctor before embarking on a career as an army officer, he was also an Orientalist and fell in love with Egyptian history and culture during his time serving with the Egyptian army.

 He and his twin brother, Colonel T.G.
 Gayer-Anderson, began to collect ancient Egyptian art and antiquities and organised regular exhibitions to display their impressive collection of scarabs, pottery fragments, statues, and jewellery.
 Gayer-Anderson acquired the bronze cat statue from a dealer in Cairo in 1934 and donated it to the British Museum in 1939, though the statue did not arrive at the museum until 1947.
 Since then, it has viewed by thousands, possibly millions, of visitors and has been loaned out to other museums on numerous occasions over the past few decades.